 And so the end has come.
 An un-extraordinarily extraordinary life.
 Hearing this, she would probably say, “Oh dear”.
 And she was.
 Very dear.

-It is with much sadness that we report the recent passing of Honorary Sidcotian Kathleen Hall on January 29th 2024.
-Our … More...
+It is with much sadness that we announce the recent passing of June Maxwell Drummond (nee Smith).
+Our thoughts are with … More...